-The noise environment surrounding DMAFB is dominated by military aircraft, primarily A-10s and F-16Cs.
-Because these two aircraft comprise the majority of the operations flown at DMAFB and the F-16C is a relatively loud aircraft, the introduction of additional aircraft types or number of sorties would have little effect on the DNL noise contours (see Section 4.1 and Appendix C).
-Individual aircraft that are different from the routine air traffic would certainly be noticeable due to difference in pitch or volume, but they would have little to no effect on the DNL contours.
+6 The noise environment surrounding DMAFB is dominated by military aircraft, primarily A-10s 7 and F-16Cs.
+Because these two aircraft comprise the majority of the operations flown at 8 DMAFB and the F-16C is a relatively loud aircraft, the introduction of additional aircraft types or 9 number of sorties have little effect on the DNL noise contours.
+Individual aircraft that are 10 different from the routine air traffic would certainly be noticeable due to difference in pitch or 11 volume, but they would have little to no effect on the DNL contours.

-As mentioned previously, DoD Instruction 4165.57 instructs the managers of air installations to work with local governments to discourage residential developments within the 65 to 69 DNL noise contours and strongly discourage such developments within the 70 to 74 DNL noise contours.
-Figure 3-2 presents the baseline DNL 65 to 85 dB noise contours in 5 dB increments surrounding the DMAFB airfield.
-These contours were developed using the 2007 Noise Data Collection, Review, and Validation Study (ACC 2007).
-Hereinafter, that study is referred to as the 2007 Noise Study.
-Table 3-3 presents the baseline land acreage and residences exposed to noise levels greater than 65 dB DNL based on yearly aircraft operations identified in the 2007 Noise Study.
+13 As mentioned previously, DoD Instruction 4165.57 instructs the managers of air installations to 14 work with local governments to discourage residential developments within the 65 to 69 DNL 15 noise contours and strongly discourage such developments within the 70 to 74 DNL noise 16 contours.
+Figure 3-2 presents the baseline DNL 65 to 85 dB noise contours in 5 dB increments 17 surrounding the DMAFB airfield.
+These contours were developed using the 2007 Noise Data 18 Collection, Review, and Validation Study (ACC 2007).
+Hereinafter, that study is referred to as 19 the 2007 Noise Study.
+Table 3-3 presents the baseline land acreage and residences exposed 20 to noise levels greater than 65 dB DNL based on yearly aircraft operations identified in the 2007 21 Noise Study.